-Prophecy Coal as at June 30, 2013 had a working capital deficiency, including restricted cash, of \$2.25 million (December 31 2012: working capital surplus of \$0.1 million) and will require additional sources of funding for ongoing operations, to continue to develop its Ulaan Ovoo coal property, and to potentially develop the Chandgana Power Plant project.
-Additional sources of funding, which may not be available at favourable terms, if at all, include: share equity and debt financings; dispositions of Prophecy Platinum Corp. common shares held as an investment in associate (Note 8 to the unaudited condensed interim consolidated financial statements); coal sales from stockpile inventory; equity, debt or property level joint ventures with power project and coal property developers; and sale of interests in existing assets.
+Prophecy Coal will require additional sources of funding for ongoing operations, to continue to develop its Ulaan Ovoo coal property, and to potentially develop the Chandgana Power Plant project.
+Additional sources of funding, which may not be available at favourable terms, if at all, include: share equity and debt financings; dispositions of Prophecy Platinum Corp. and Victory Nickel Inc. common shares; sale of coal; equity, debt or property level joint ventures with power project and coal property developers; and sale of interests in existing assets.